ConceptJunkie/rpn/README.md

 rpn is written in Python 3, and requires several libraries for the hard math stuff (gmpy2 is optional, but recommended for improved performance).

-If you have pip installed, you will need to install the following prerequisites:
+You will need to install the following prerequisites:

 ```
 arrow>=0.12.1